A couple sits across from each other wondering, can this marriage be saved? Representing divorce ambivalence.

 “Can My Marriage be Saved?”
 Are You Unhappily Married and Wondering What to Do?

-Every marriage goes through some rough patches, and if you’re in one right now, you might be asking, “can my marriage be saved?”
+Takeaways: Every marriage goes through some rough patches, and if you’re in one right now, you might be asking, “can my marriage be saved?”
 Every couple occasionally entertains some doubts about their relationship.
 But sometimes, when the rough patches and doubts become chronic, it can leave you wondering if your marriage is truly salvageable.
-If this sounds like you, then read on, because in this article I outline everything you need to know to tell whether or not your marriage can be saved.
+If you are experiencing divorce ambivalence, then read on, because in this article I outline everything you need to know to answer the question, “can my marriage be saved?”

 There is Hope Your Marriage Can Be Saved